vinfalardeau/swamp/presentation.md

 ##### An Alternative Model
 ![Alternative Model](imgs2/habripmap2.png)
 - If we instead took habitat blocks and riparian corridors as the basis for conservation, most areas of swamp soil would fall within one or both.
+There are only isolated pockets falling outside of riparian corridors or outside both.

 - Areas of grassland/shrubland swamp and areas converted to agriculture tend to fall within riparian zones, but outside habitat blocks.
+Swamp forest is almost all within both riparian corridors and habitat blocks.

 &ensp;